sateeshperi/training/hello-nextflow/hello-nf-test.md

 SUCCESS: Executed 1 tests in 9.095s
 ```

-* This will create a snapshot `main.nf.test` of all the output channels, which in this case is the bam file produced containing the MD5SUM
+* This will create a snapshot `main.nf.test.snap` capturing all the output channels and the MD5SUM's of all elements

 ```groovy
 {